nswdpc/silverstripe-mailgun-sync/README.md

   }
 ]
 ```
-to your composer.json, then run (to install v0.2+):
+to your composer.json, then run (to install vN.n+):
 ```
-$ composer require nswdpc/silverstripe-mailgun-sync:~0.2
+$ composer require nswdpc/silverstripe-mailgun-sync:~N.n
 ```

 ### Module Dependencies: